 Reports may pertain to any and all the employees, members of governing boards (Shareholder Committee and Auditors' Committee) and of the Independent Auditors, as well as other third parties (customers, suppliers, consultants, collaborators, partners) maintaining business relations with BSCCB.
-Those reports relate to the violations of the Code of Business Conduct and Ethics, of the Anti-bribery Code of Conduct, of the Organizational, Management and Control Model.
+Those reports relate to, inter alia, violations of the Code of Business Conduct and Ethics, of the Anti-bribery Code of Conduct, of the Organizational, Management and Control Model, as provided for by the Reporting Procedure distributed and made available to the BSCCB Group.

-The principles of reference that manage the processing of whistleblowing reports are included in the next paragraph "Whistleblowing Channel" and in the related Whistleblowing Report Procedure.
+The reference principles guiding the handling of whistleblowing are set out in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)" and in the Whistleblowing Procedure distributed and made available to the BSCCB Group.